The Caribbean tunicate, Ecteinascidia turbinata, provides a good example of the biomedical potential of marine natural products.

 May 28, 2007

-Ocean Exploration has invested in this expedition, not only to explore and describe deep reef communities, but also to determine if any of these uniquely adapted species might represent new biomedical resources from the sea.
-The ocean is still a largely untapped source of important biotechnology products, and Team Twilight Zone is focused on fluorescent proteins, which are useful in biomedical research, and drug discovery efforts.
-Much of this work will take place back at our home institutions over the next year, although we have already highlighted the preliminary research in web-logs posted on May 24th (Coral Fluorescence) and 26th (Predator Deterrence).
-We have received a few general questions about the drug discovery angle of this research, so we decided to use our web-log today to give you a peek at the future of “Sponge X”, a hypothetical sample collected by Team Twilight Zone on the deep reef this week.
+NOAA's Office of Ocean Exploration has invested in this expedition not only to explore and describe deep reef communities, but also to determine if any of these uniquely adapted species might represent new biomedical resources from the sea.
+The ocean is still a largely untapped source of important biotechnology products, and Team Twilight Zone (TZ) is focused on fluorescent proteins, which are useful in biomedical research, and drug discovery efforts.
+Much of this work will take place back at our home institutions over the next year, although we have already highlighted the preliminary research in Web-logs posted on May 24 (Coral Fluorescence) and May 26 (Predator Deterrence).
+We have received a few general questions about the drug discovery angle of this research, so we decided to use our Web-log today to give you a peek at the future of “Sponge X,” a hypothetical sample collected by Team TZ on the deep reef this week.

-Sponge X was carried back to the Little Cayman Research Center and processed immediately by the members of Team Twilight Zone.
-A sub-sample was fixed in a molecular buffer, and in glycerol for microbial characterization and cultivation at the University of Alabama.
-Voucher specimens, along with photographs, were collected for taxonomic identification on-site, and preserved for follow-up analyses.
-We also collected a sub-sample for the sponge barcode of life project.
+Sponge X was carried back to the Little Cayman Research Center and processed immediately by the members of Team TZ.
+A sub-sample was fixed in a molecular buffer and in glycerol for microbial characterization and cultivation at the University of Alabama.
+Voucher specimens, along with photographs, were collected for on-site taxonomic identification, and preserved for follow-up analyses.
+We also collected a sub-sample for the Sponge Barcoding Project exit icon.
 Finally we froze the bulk of our sample for transport to the National Center for Natural Products Research (NCNPR) at the University of Mississippi.

 Sponge X will be freeze-dried and extracted with organic solvents at the NCNPR.
 The dried extract will be tested in a number of in vitro (cell-based assays within test-tubes) biomedical assays (e.g., anti-bacterial, anti-fungal, anti-malaria, anti-cancer, and immuno-suppression).
 Should Sponge X exhibit promising bioactivity, we will begin the process of “bioassay-guided fractionation” to isolate the specific chemical compound(s) responsible for our result.
-The chemical fractionation techniques are too complex to discuss here, but suffice to say that the extract is ultimately divided into individual compounds, each tested in the original biomedical assay of interest, until a specific biologically-active metabolite is identified.
-In our labs this process takes about 3-6 months.
+The chemical fractionation techniques are too complex to discuss here, but suffice to say that the extract is ultimately divided into individual compounds, each tested in the original biomedical assay of interest, until a specific biologically active metabolite is identified.
+In our labs this process takes about three to six months.

 (top)